Through some cunning lies, Calvin Graham is the youngest confirmed soldier to serve in WWII.

 Finally, in 1978, Graham got his wish.
 Carter announced that the bill to grant the discharge had been approved and that he would be re-awarded his medals.
 The Purple Heart, however, was the exception, and it wasn’t until 1994 that it was officially re-awarded to his family, as Graham died in 1992.

-Next, read about the American workers who contributed to the war effort on the homefront.
+Next, read about U.S. Marine Jack Lucas, who snuck into the service underaged and was awarded the Medal of Honor at just 17.
 Then check out these amazing World War II facts.
 Finally, read up Desmond Doss and the real-life story of Hacksaw Ridge.